 Making Lemon Curd

 - Make curd Over medium-low heat, continuously whisk all the curd ingredients, except the butter, until it begins to thicken, about 5-8 minutes.
 Do not allow to boil.
-If it looks rowdy, remove it from the heat for a moment to let it calm down, but keep whisking.
 After the mixture has thickened enough to coat the back of a spoon and leave a line when you run your finger through it, remove from heat.
 Add butter, one small bit at a time, until the curd looks creamy and glossy.
 Strain with a wire mesh strainer into a bowl.
 Place plastic wrap directly against the surface of the curd and place in the refrigerator until needed.

 Frying your Zeppole